Knowing how to count carbs is a crucial part of succeeding on ultra low carb diets like keto.

 Even though low carb diets are popular and can be successful in promoting weight loss and improving overall health, many carbohydrates provide rich sources of nutrition - especially fruits, vegetables, and whole grains.

 Using net carbs can allow additional room in your low carb diet for more nutrition from healthy carbs including:

-Higher fiber foods can also help you to feel full, that can help with overall lower calorie intake and weight loss.
-For all of these reasons the American Heart Association (AHA) also recommends a fiber rich diet (1,2).
+Higher fiber foods can also help you to feel full, which can help with overall lower calorie intake and weight loss.
+For all of these reasons the American Heart Association (AHA) also recommends a fiber-rich diet (1,2).